Nuit and the Occult Art

 5. See the third section of our book, Thirty-two paths of Wisdom [Ordo Astri].

-6. Perennialism is somewhat inaccurately equated with Traditionalism.
+7. Perennialism is somewhat inaccurately equated with Traditionalism.
 Guénon himself would not describe himself as either Perennialist or Traditionalist, and said there is a difference between Traditonalism and Tradition.
 Perennialism is ‘that which endures’.
+To further clarify an important point: the confusion has by now been made even worse, as Dr. Sthanishwar and presumably others have avoided referring to the Theosophists directly by calling them perrenialists—whereas they are almost the exact opposite of that from the point of view of the real Guénonian Perrenialist movement.

 The photograph of Allan Bennett is thought to originate from early archives of the Buddhist Society of Great Britain and Ireland and later the Theosophical Society.
 Original publication: Bennett, Allan; Metteyya, Ananda.
 The Religion of Burma and Other Papers.
 A M S Press, Inc. ISBN 9780404167905.
 Immediate source: Archive Library.